visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["much", "nothing", "a few", "enough"],
                     correctAnswer: 2,
                     explanation: {
-                        correct: "ممتاز! 'a few' تستخدم مع الأسماء المعدودة (tomatoes).",
+                        correct: "Excellent! 'a few' is used with countable nouns (tomatoes).",
-                        wrong: "خطأ. a few + plural countable nouns, a little + uncountable nouns",
+                        wrong: "Wrong. a few + plural countable nouns, a little + uncountable nouns",
-                        grammar: "كمية مع الأسماء: a few (قليل) + plural countable, a little (قليل) + uncountable, enough (كافي) + both",
+                        grammar: "Quantity with nouns: a few (few) + plural countable, a little (little) + uncountable, enough (enough) + both",
-                        example: "مثال: There are a few apples.
+                        example: "Example: There are a few apples.
 There is a little water.
 We have enough money."
                     }
                 },
                 {